Listen to the speaker read the text, then read it out loud yourself.

 Being ‘made in God’s image’ explains our morals.
 We understand what ‘wrong’ behaviour is and what ‘good’ behaviour is – even though our languages and cultures are very different.
 Moral reasoning is ‘in’ us.
 As the famous atheist Richard Dawkins puts it:

-Dawkins explains that right and wrong is built into us like our ability to have language, but it is difficult for him to explain why we are like this.
+Dawkins explains that right and wrong are built into us like our ability to have language, but it is difficult for him to explain why we are like this.
 Misunderstandings happen when we do not acknowledge God as giving us our moral compass.
 Take for example this objection from another famous atheist, Sam Harris.

 “If you are right to believe that religious faith offers the only real basis for morality, then atheists should be less moral than believers.”
 (Sam Harris.
 2005.
-Letter to a Christian Nation p.38-39)
+Letter to a Christian Nation. p.38-39)

 Harris misunderstands.
 Biblically speaking, our sense of morality comes from being made in God’s image, not from being religious.
 And that is why atheists, like all the rest of us, have this moral sense and can act morally.
 Atheists do not understand why we are like this.